-- Click the Revert to... option in the Git Actions panel.
+- Select the Revert to... option in the Git Actions panel.

 - Select a revert option:

 - To revert only uncommitted changes, select Revert uncommitted changes.
-You can also click the View changes link to view the changes that would be reverted.
+You can also select the View changes link to view the changes that would be reverted.

 - To revert all changes, including uncommitted and committed changes, select Revert to Production

-To revert any additions or deletions in the contents of a single file, select the Revert Changes option from the file's menu:
+To revert any additions or deletions in the contents of a single file, select the Revert Changes option from that file's menu: